-Ron grew up in Lawrence, in the Stadium Projects, along with his mother and brother.
+Ron grew up in Lawrence in the Stadium Projects, where he resided along with his mother and brother.
 They lived on Welfare, until his Mom was able to attend a night school program offered by a local social service agency.
 There she received her nursing degree and went on to a medical service career in Lawrence.
 Ron attended Central Catholic High School, Phillips Exeter Academy, graduated from Harvard College, and, at Suffolk University, became a lawyer.
 He returned to Lawrence to practice law, and ran the successful Congressional Campaign of James Shannon, another Lawrence native, becoming his Chief of Staff.
-Thereafter, Ron pursued a career in education, the highlights of which were working as Assistant to the President of MIT, and serving as Vice Chancellor, University Relations, at the University of California, Santa Cruz.
+Thereafter, Ron pursued a career in education working at the Massachusetts Institute of Technology (MIT); The UMass Foundation; the University of California, Santa Cruz; and, at Phillips Exeter Academy.
 In his retirement years, Ron has become a Pilgrim, walking Spain's 500-mile Camino de Santiago Pilgrimage, and Italy's 700-mile Via Francigena, a trek from the Alps to Rome.
-He lives in New Hampshire with his wife, Lois, and has three children and six grandchildren.
+He lives in New Hampshire with his wife.
+Lois, and has three children and six grandchildren.